Coincident/XCOMClassicRemastered/README.md

 # X-COM Classic Remastered
-*An OpenXcom mod that rebalances the original features of classic X-COM.*
+*An OpenXcom mod that rebalances all original features of classic X-COM.*
-*All existing technologies are situational, and gameplay is more varied.*
+*Every existing technology is situational, and gameplay is more varied.*

 *Version 0.1 Beta - Created by* **Coincident**